Why Antique Jewellery is Better for the Environment

 Period jewellery was made by skilled craftspeople hundreds of years ago, before the introduction of mass-scale mining.
 The gemstones and metals in antique jewellery don’t cause further damage to the environment and chances are that they were sourced more responsibly than they would be in modern production.

-Not only is antique jewellery eco-friendly, it’s also long-lasting.
+Not only is antique jewellery eco-friendly; it’s also long-lasting.
 Mass-production, for all of its benefits, is still primarily a cost-cutting exercise and the jewellery often has a short lifespan.
 Antique jewellery, however, has already proven that it can last the test of time and is likely to last long into the future too.

 Eco-friendly engagement rings

 Antique engagement rings are becoming ever more popular.
-Not only are they the ethical choice in terms of protecting ecosystems from further damage, they’re also symbolically resonant, representing the longevity and romance of a relationship.
+Not only are they the ethical choice in terms of protecting ecosystems from further damage, but they’re also symbolically resonant, representing the longevity and romance of a relationship.

-They’re also unique, with detail and workmanship across the Art Deco, Victorian, and Georgian era that is impossible to fine in modern pieces.
+They’re also unique, with detail and workmanship across the Art Deco, Victorian, and Georgian era that is impossible to find in modern pieces.
 Rather than choosing a homogenous modern engagement ring, it might be wise to find a ring that is both distinctive and doesn’t cause further harm to our planet.

-Every single piece of jewellery that we sell is an vintage and second hand, meaning not one of them has had additional impact on the environment since they were first produced.
+Every piece of jewellery we sell is vintage and second hand, meaning not one of them has had an additional impact on the environment since they were first produced.
 We work with the Antiques are Green Association, a company that promotes the green credentials of antique and vintage products.
 And we are partnered with Stop Blood Diamonds, an initiative to reduce the negative impact diamond mining has on workers in the industry.